 Deep Reader

 *Side Note: The best research papers from the computer science domain are usually published in top-tier conferences.
 Acceptance into such conferences symbolises an approval and recognition of by experts within the field.
-The Asian Conference on Computer Vision (ACCV) is one of the recognised conferences within the domain of computer vision.
+The Asian Conference on Computer Vision (ACCV) is one of the recognized conferences within the domain of computer vision.

 What is Deep Reader?

-In simple words, Deep Readers attempts to tackle the ongoing problem of insufficient information retrieval when extracting only words and texts alone by also finding the visual entities such as lines, tables, and boxes within these scanned documents.
 For every image, Deep Reader denoises the image, identifies the document, and processes the handwritten text with a deep-learning approach before detecting and extracting meaningful texts and shapes.
-These features are then used to retrieve tables, boxes, and most importantly, KVPs.
+These features are then used to retrieve tables, boxes, and, most importantly, KVPs.

 Pre-processing

-Prior to extracting textual entities, Deep Reader performs several pre-processing steps to ensure best quality retrieval in the latter parts:
+Prior to extracting textual entities, Deep Reader performs several pre-processing steps to ensure the best quality retrieval in the latter parts:

-1. Image De-noising: Deep Reader adopts a generative adversarial network (GAN) to generate a de-noised version of an input.
+- Image de-noising: Deep Reader adopts a generative adversarial network (GAN) to generate a de-noised version of an input.
 GAN, first developed by Ian et al. in 2014, is a neural network that comprises two sub-networks — a generator and a discriminator.
 Once an input is given, the generator generates an image based on the input, and the discriminator tries to distinguish between the ground truth and the generated input.
 Upon training-completion, a generator can successfully generate an image based on the input that is close to the actual ground truth.
 In this case, the GAN, given pairs of images (one de-noised and one noised), attempts to learn how to generate the de-noised version of the image from the perturbed one.

-2. Document Identification: In order to accurately retrieve visual entities, Deep Reader also attempts to classify the scanned documents into one of the templates via a convolutional Siamese network.
+- Document identification: In order to accurately retrieve visual entities, Deep Reader also attempts to classify the scanned documents into one of the templates via a convolutional Siamese network.
 The Siamese network consists of two identical convolutional layers that accept images of the scanned document and templates as inputs respectively, then compute the similarity between the two.
 The highest similarity among all comparisons implies that the document is based on the template.

-Image from Deep Reader
+Deep Reader Architecture

 After pre-processing, Deep Reader detects a set of entities from the image, including page lines, text blocks, lines of text blocks, and boxes.
-The detection goes through the schema as shown on the above figure to retrieve a comprehensive set of data from the scanned document.
-Rule-based methods provided by domain experts are also adopted to aid the extraction process.
-For example, Deep Reader uses abstract universal data types such as city, country, and date to ensure that fields retrieved are relevant.
+The detection goes through the schema, as shown in the above figure to retrieve a comprehensive set of data from the scanned document.

 To perform KVP extraction, we will need an OCR library and an image processing library.
-We will use the infamous openCV library for image reading and processing, and PyTesseract library for OCR.
+We will use the infamous openCV library for image reading and processing and the PyTesseract library for OCR.
 The PyTesseract library is a wrapper of the aforementioned Google Tesseract engine, which will be sufficient for our task.

 Part I — Libraries